 As it is said – "The Paradox of Choice – More choices leads to fewer decisions".
 In e-commerce, choices mean the variety of the same product.
 For e.g., if you are selling mobile phones and offering options in terms of – colours, battery size, include/exclude headphones, include/exclude cases and more.
 With so many choices to choose from, the customer will get confused.
 However, when you limit the choice there will be less distraction and customers will be more focused on making the decision to buy or not.
 This is by far the most effective conversion optimization tactics for ecommerce.

 Re-Engagement with User

 Using Push Notification, you can create cart abandonment notification, browse abandonment notification, drip campaign to re-engage with visitors.
-One of the top e-commerce sites of Australia got 20% increase in revenue using Cart Abandonment Notifications which shows the benefit of using Web Push Notification tool.
+One of the top e-commerce sites of Australia got a 20% increase in revenue using Cart Abandonment Notifications which shows the benefit of using the Web Push Notification tool.

-Clear Checkout Flow without Navigation
+Clear Checkout Flow without Distraction

 - Product Image and detail with product URL

 - Final product price after any discount or charges